-Instructor: Dornfeld

-MEC ENG 290J Predictive Control for Linear and Hybrid Systems 3 Units Terms offered: Spring 2016, Fall 2014, Fall 2013

-Advanced optimization, polyhedra manipulation, and multiparametric programming.
+Instructor: Dornfeld Sustainable Manufacturing: Read Less [-] MEC ENG 290J Predictive Control for Linear and Hybrid Systems 3 Units Terms offered: Spring 2016, Fall 2014, Spring 2013 Advanced optimization, polyhedra manipulation, and multiparametric programming.
 Invariant set theory.
 Analysis and design of constrained predictive controllers for linear and nonlinear systems.
 Computational oriented models of hybrid systems.
 Analysis and design of constrained predictive controllers for hybrid systems.

-Objectives Outcomes

-Course Objectives: The course is designed for graduate students who want to expand their knowledge on optimization-based control design.
+Predictive Control for Linear and Hybrid Systems: Read More [+] Objectives Outcomes Course Objectives: The course is designed for graduate students who want to expand their knowledge on optimization-based control design.
 50% will be focusing on advanced theory.
 50% on applications.
 Student Learning Outcomes: At the end of the course, the students will write a theoretical paper on MPC and will design an experiment where the theory is implemented.

-Rules & Requirements

-Prerequisites: ME C232 and ME C231A

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+Rules & Requirements Prerequisites: ME C232 and ME C231A Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Mechanical Engineering/Graduate

-Grading: Letter grade.

-Instructor: Borrelli

-MEC ENG 290KA Innovation through Design Thinking 2 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 Designed for professionally-oriented graduate students, this course explores key concepts in design innovation based on the humancentered design approach called "design thinking."
+Instructor: Borrelli Predictive Control for Linear and Hybrid Systems: Read Less [-] MEC ENG 290KA Innovation through Design Thinking 2 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 Designed for professionally-oriented graduate students, this course explores key concepts in design innovation based on the humancentered design approach called "design thinking."
 Topics covered include human-centered design research, analysis of research to develop design principles, creativity techniques, user needs framing and strategic business modeling.

-Objectives Outcomes

-Student Learning Outcomes: The primary goal is to provide students with a set of innovation skills that will allow them to flourish in a climate of complex problem solving and design challenges.
+Innovation through Design Thinking: Read More [+] Objectives Outcomes Student Learning Outcomes: The primary goal is to provide students with a set of innovation skills that will allow them to flourish in a climate of complex problem solving and design challenges.
 Students will develop expertise in innovation skills drawn from the fields of critical thinking, design thinking and systems thinking.
 Students should be able to apply the skills mastered to real world design problems.

-Rules & Requirements

-Prerequisites: Graduate level standing; Prior design course

-Hours & Format

-Fall and/or spring: 8 weeks - 4 hours of lecture per week
+Rules & Requirements Prerequisites: Graduate level standing; Prior design course Hours & Format Fall and/or spring: 8 weeks - 4 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Mechanical Engineering/Graduate

-Grading: Letter grade.

-Instructor: Agogino MEC ENG 290KB Life Cycle Thinking in Engineering Design 1 Unit Terms offered: Fall 2017, Fall 2016, Fall 2015 How do we design and manufacture greener products, and how do we know if they really are?
+Instructor: Agogino Innovation through Design Thinking: Read Less [-] MEC ENG 290KB Life Cycle Thinking in Engineering Design 1 Unit Terms offered: Fall 2017, Fall 2016, Fall 2015 How do we design and manufacture greener products, and how do we know if they really are?
 This class both provides tools for sustainable design innovation and metrics to measure success.
 Students will use both creative and analytical skills, generating new ideas as well as evaluating designs with screening-level life cycle assessment.
-Objectives Outcomes Course Objectives: The objective of this course is to provide students with the tools to frame, analyze, and redesign their projects in terms of life cycle environmental impacts, to improve the sustainability of their projects.
+Life Cycle Thinking in Engineering Design: Read More [+] Objectives Outcomes Course Objectives: The objective of this course is to provide students with the tools to frame, analyze, and redesign their projects in terms of life cycle environmental impacts, to improve the sustainability of their projects.
 Student Learning Outcomes: Students can expect to depart the course understanding the practice of basic life cycle assessment, including how to set boundaries, choose functional units, and use LCA software.
 Students will also learn how to integrate this practice into new product development in the context of the "triple bottom line" - economy, environment and society.
 Students should be able to apply the skills mastered to real world design and engineering problems.
 Rules & Requirements Prerequisites: Graduate level standing; Prior design course Hours & Format Fall and/or spring: 8 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.